Nervosys/Botnix/pkgs/development/haskell-modules/HACKING.md

 ```

 This first opens up an editor with the broken package list.
 Some of these
-packages may have a maintainer in Nixpkgs.
+packages may have a maintainer in Botpkgs.
 If these maintainers have not been
 given 7 days to fix up their package, then make sure to remove those packages
 from the list before continuing.
 After saving and exiting the editor, the
 following will happen: